-Chocolate-Dipped Pretzels are so easy to make, it's no wonder they're a classic!
-The combination of sweet chocolate and salty, crunchy pretzels is fantastic, and there are an infinite number of ways you can customize this recipe.
-You can use any pretzels you want, but I recommend large pretzel rods or twists since they are faster to make and look great when packaged as a gift.
+Chocolate-dipped pretzels are so easy to make, it's no wonder they're a classic!
+The combination of sweet chocolate and salty, crunchy pretzels is fantastic, and there is an infinite number of ways you can customize this recipe.
+You can use any pretzels you want, but we recommend large pretzel rods or twists since they are faster to make and look great when packaged as a gift.

 Try topping your chocolate-covered pretzels with nuts, coconut, M&M's, a caramel drizzle, or anything else you can dream up!

-- 12 oz (2 c) chopped semi-sweet chocolate or chocolate chips
+- 12 oz. chopped semi-sweet chocolate or chocolate chips

 - 24 pretzel rods or large pretzel twists

 - Assorted sprinkles, small candies, or crushed nuts (optional)